-Our Outreach programme works with schools around Nottingham inspiring today’s youth to engineer a fairer future.
-We have a selections of workshops which the students really enjoy, these include:
+Our Outreach programme works with schools around Nottingham inspiring today’s youth to engineer a better future.
+We have a selections of workshops for the students, including

 * Water for the World